cesto93/progettoSDCC/README.md

 ###Commands

-The client of the application use different flags for specifing different operations or differrent args
+The client of the application uses different flags to specify different operations and arguments

-* This are the commands for operation specification
+* These are the commands for operations:
-    * -load this command load the files specified in the AWS S3 bucket at specified names
+	- load: this command loads the files specified in the AWS S3 bucket at specified names
-    * -delete this command delete the files specified by names on the AWS S3 bucket
+    - delete: this command deletes the files specified by names from the AWS S3 bucket
-    * -list this command list the files on the bucket
+    - list: this command lists the files in the bucket
-    * -count this command do the wordcount of the files in the bucket identified by given names
+    - count: this command executes the wordcount of the files in the bucket identified by given names

-* This are the commands for arg specification:
+* These are the commands for arguments specification:
-    * -names (USED with load/delete/count)specifies the names for the S3 file in the bucket to use/load/delete
+    - names: (USED with load/delete/count) specifies the names for the S3 files in the bucket to use/load/delete
-    * -paths (USED with load) specifies the paths for the local file to upload
+    - paths: (USED with load) specifies the paths for the local files to upload
-    * -serverAddr (USED with count) specifie the address of the server for the rpc requiest to wordcount operation
+    - serverAddr: (USED with count) specifies the address of the server for the rpc request